UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: Conclusion

 \section{Conclusion}

-We studied UC-secure Distributed Key Generation (DKG) in Non-eXportable Key (NXK) setting wherein long-term signing shares are confined to state-continuous trusted hardware (e.g., TEEs).
+We studied UC-secure Distributed Key Generation (DKG) in the Non-eXportable Key (NXK) setting wherein long-term signing shares are confined to state-continuous trusted hardware (e.g., TEEs).
 In this NXK setting, the protocol cannot rely on classical VSE (VSS/PVSS/AVSS or commitment-and-proof analogues) that exports and manipulates shares (or affine images of shares), and state-continuity rule out rewinding/forking-style extraction once witness-bearing computation is delegated to the hardware boundary.
 Our starting point is therefore to decouple confidentiality from consistency: confidentiality can be delegated to the NXK/TEE boundary, while the protocol must still enforce transcript-defined affine consistency and uniqueness of the induced sharing without any share opening or resharing.
 We introduced Unique Structure Verification (USV), a publicly verifiable certificate mechanism that yields a deterministic public opening to a committed group element while keeping the underlying scalar hidden under DL and DDLEQ hardness, providing canonical public structure without trapdoors or programmable setup.
 We combined USV with UC-extractable NIZK arguments of knowledge (via an optimized Fischlin transform in our \gROCRP-hybrid model) to obtain straight-line extraction without rewinding.
-Building on these tools, we constructed Star DKG (SDKG), a constant-round UC-secure DKG for a $1{+}1$-out-of-$n$ star access structure motivated by threshold cryptocurrency wallets where a designated service must co-sign yet can never sign alone.
+Building on these tools, we constructed Star DKG (SDKG), a constant-round UC-secure DKG for a $1{+}1$-out-of-$n$ star access structure motivated by threshold cryptocurrency wallets where a designated service must co-sign yet cannot reconstruct the signing key alone (under key-opacity of the KeyBox profile).
+More precisely, for the base authorized pairs $\{P_1,P_2\}$ and $\{P_1,P_3\}$, the transcript-derived shares always sum to~$k$ (Observation~\ref{lem:fdkg-properties}); for each subsequently registered device~$P_i$, the same holds whenever at least one registration sender ($P_1$ or the sponsoring leaf) is honest (Section~\ref{sec:n-extension}).
+When both senders are corrupted---which entails a corrupted~$P_1$ and hence a fully corrupted authorized pair---the installed decomposition satisfies $K_{1,3}+K_3=K$ but need not coincide with the transcript-derived split; because the adversary already controls an authorized pair, this confers no additional advantage.
+In all corruption scenarios, (ii)~no unauthorized set---including the center $P_1$ alone---can recover~$k$ from the KeyBox-confined shares under key-opacity (Observation~\ref{lem:fdkg-properties}).
+The operational signing completeness guarantee---that authorized pairs can \emph{use} their NXK-confined shares to produce valid signatures---depends on composing SDKG with a suitable threshold signing protocol compatible with the KeyBox API and is left to future work.
 SDKG supports post-DKG device enrollment by registering additional recovery devices as replicated leaves, preserving the public key without resharing.
-Under DL and DDLEQ assumptions, and assuming KeyBox (TEE-resident NXK keystore) opacity, state continuity, and secure erasures, we prove that SDKG UC-realizes a transcript-driven ideal functionality.
+Under DL and DDLEQ assumptions, PRF security for deterministic nonce derivation, the seed integrity invariant (Assumption~\ref{assump:seed-integrity}), and assuming KeyBox (TEE-resident NXK keystore) opacity, state continuity, and secure erasures, we prove that SDKG UC-realizes a transcript-driven ideal functionality.
 The protocol achieves $\tilde O(n\log p)$ communication and $\tilde O(n\log^{2.585}p)$ bit-operation cost in a prime-order group of size $p$, while each additional device registration costs $\tilde O(\log p)$ communication and $\tilde O(\log^{2.585}p)$ computation (with a base transcript of $\approx 11$--$13$~KiB in a 128-bit instantiation).